How to Fix WASD and Arrow Keys are Swaped?

 Enabling Touch Keyboard On Windows

-2. After that, you will notice that the keyboard icon appears on the bottom right; click on it to use the touch keyboard
+2. Click the keyboard icon that appears at the bottom right to use the touch keyboard.

 Opening Touch Keyboard